Rolands-Laucis/Word_Embedding_Methods_for_the_Latvian_Language/SpaCy/README.md

 ## Introduction

 All you need is the files from this repository and installed libraries.
 If you want to use a different training data set, then you need those files as well.
 Careful when reading instructions, as a few of these steps have already been performed and dont need to be repeated, it is mentioned if this is the case for a given step.
+There are a few .bat files for automating these relevant steps.

 ## Steps to reproduce paper results
 >  This folder does NLP tasks for testing created word embeddings using python nlp SpaCy lib.
 For training POS and NER tagger and using them to evaluate embeddings.